 You’d have to be living under a rock or in a deep woods hide-out to be unaware of the phenomenal growth of online video.

-According the Pew Internet Project, 48% of Internet users say they have been to video-sharing sites such as YouTube.
-In a separate study, nearly 40% of the respondents say they use search engines to find online videos (eMarketer).
+According to the Pew Internet Project, 48% of Internet users say they have been to video-sharing sites such as YouTube.
+In a separate study, nearly 40% of the respondents say they use search engines to find online videos (eMarketer).product video

-While videos can increase traffic and engage site visitors, they are not easily indexed by search engines.
+While videos can be used for marketing, increase traffic and engage site visitors, they are not easily indexed by search engines.
 To be found by your audience, you’ll need to get out a can of SEO tactics to whip that video into shape!

 Listen and learn below: